torstenboettjer/sandbox/README.md

 ```sh
 echo "use flake" >> .envrc
 ```
-Once the templates are complete and the configuration is tested, platform components can be moved into a flake and *.envrc* is extended.
-Flakes are still classified as experimental feature, a respective flag is appended to `/etc/nix/nix.conf` during the installation.
+Once the templates are complete and the configuration is tested, platform components can be moved into a flake and *.envrc* is extended, e.g. to store the configuration without development tools in a service catalog and to prepare the deployment on a production system.
+Flakes are still classified as experimental feature, a respective flag is appended to `/etc/nix/nix.conf` during the installation process.

 ### Service Configuration